On This Page

 Why Visit Brussels?

 Brussels balances its role as Europe's political capital—home to EU institutions, European Parliament, NATO headquarters, and thousands of international diplomats—with a delightfully quirky Belgian personality expressed through surrealist art, comic book murals covering building facades, over 1,500 beer varieties, and Manneken Pis, a 61cm bronze statue of a peeing boy that somehow became the national symbol.
-The Grand Place (Grote Markt) ranks among the world's most beautiful squares, where 17th-century gilded guild houses create a UNESCO-listed Baroque and Gothic ensemble lit golden at night, hosting the biennial Flower Carpet (August even years when 750,000+ begonias blanket the cobblestones) and a magical Christmas market in December.
+The Grand Place (Grote Markt) ranks among the world's most beautiful squares, where 17th-century gilded guild houses create a UNESCO-listed Baroque and Gothic ensemble lit golden at night, hosting the biennial Flower Carpet (August even years when hundreds of thousands of flowers—nearly 1 million, including begonias and dahlias—blanket the cobblestones) and a magical Christmas market in December.
 Belgian specialties reign supreme—crispy Belgian frites (fries) twice-fried in beef fat and served in paper cones with 20+ sauce options including mayo, andalouse, and samurai, authentic Belgian waffles from street stands (Brussels waffles lighter and rectangular, Liège waffles denser with pearl sugar), over 1,500 beer varieties ranging from Trappist monks' abbey brews (Westvleteren, Chimay, Orval) to spontaneously-fermented lambics and fruit-infused krieks, and pralines from master chocolatiers like Neuhaus who invented the filled chocolate in 1912, Pierre Marcolini, and Wittamer.

 The European Quarter's modern glass-and-steel EU Parliament and Berlaymont Commission buildings contrast with Art Nouveau elsewhere.
 Cinquantenaire Park's triumphal arch, aviation museum, and military history museum occupy former exhibition grounds.
 Saint-Géry and Sablon neighborhoods offer antique shops, chocolate boutiques, and trendy bars.